 Absolutely!
 Labradoodles thrive as indoor dogs and are known for forming strong bonds with their human families.
 They are adaptable to apartment living as long as they receive sufficient exercise and mental stimulation.

 Labradoodles are social dogs that can bond closely with multiple family members.
-While they may have a favorite person, they typically form strong attachments to everyone in their household.
+While they may have a favourite person, they typically form strong attachments to everyone in their household.

 Labradoodles are active dogs that require regular exercise to stay happy and healthy.
 A daily regimen of 30-60 minutes of physical activity, such as walks, playtime, and mental stimulation, is recommended.